alexjackhughes/yhangry/README.md

 1. Check `prisma/schema.prisma` for the schema.
 2. Check `utils/scrape.ts` for the scraping logic.
 I've added an API to make it easier to run your side, you just need to use Postman on the url `http://localhost:3000/scraper`
-3. Bonus: We could use a cache store like Redis, which would allow use to cache the most common queries, and speed up the app.
+3. Bonus: We could use a cache store like Redis, which would allow us to cache the most common queries, and speed up the app.

 ### Part 2: Backend